California Department of Water Resources

-This office administers policies and procedures to ensure that the State Water Project delivers water to the approximately 25 million Californians depending on it for at least a portion of their water needs.
-SWPAO is staffed with engineers, analysts, writers, and support staff.
-Our office has three main areas of management: Project Costs, Project Power, and Project Water.
+This Office administers policies and procedures to ensure that the State Water Project delivers water to more than 25 million Californians who depend on it for at least a portion of their water needs.
+SWPAO is staffed with engineers, analysts, writers and support staff.
+Our office has three main areas of management: Project Costs, Project Power and Project Water.
 Within these areas we calculate contractor cost allocations, track the buying and selling of power, negotiate and administer water contracts, track water schedules and actual delivery amounts, prepare Bulletin 132 (Management of the California State Water Project) each year, and coordinate and approve new turnouts.

-The Water Delivery Analysis and Documentation Branch is responsible for a diverse set of functions including scheduling and classifying water deliveries, administering the turnout authorization and special water supply programs processes, and publishing Bulletin 132, an annual report chronicling the activities of the State Water Project.
+- The Water Delivery Analysis and Documentation Branch is responsible for a diverse set of functions including scheduling and classifying water deliveries, administering the turnout authorization and special water supply programs processes.